The FANS Ultra Races 2022 date is not yet set. Please check back toward the end of 2021

 A lot goes into participating for a 6, 12, or 24 hour event.
 FANS aims to make the race as fun and comfortable as possible while also keeping safety top of mind.

 Fort Snelling State Park is open to the public during the event.
 Please be mindful that the park and all trails/roads are shared with other visitors that may not know about the race.

 An area of the course will run through our tent city enabling participants to set up tents, chairs, tables, and decorations.
 This serves as a great home base for your race day.
 A special award is given for best campsite.
 A "tent for the tentless" will also be provided for those that would like to stash a smaller amount of gear.

-Timing is conducted through a dual entry system by our outstanding race-day volunteers in the big tent.
+New for 2021, we will use chip timing by Endurance Promotions for primary timekeeping as well as a dual entry system by our outstanding race-day volunteers in the lap counting tent.
 Stop by before the race to meet one of your lap counters!